Anglian Combination: Format and regulations

 No more than 80 clubs and 132 teams (first and reserve teams) are to be permitted to the league system.
 In theory this means that no more than 52 clubs can have both a first and reserve team competing in the league.
 No more than one team from a club can play in the same division.
-The Premier Division and Division One are "senior" divisions while the rest of the divisions are "junior" divisions.
-There is a limit of 16 teams for each division.
-Some divisions are reduced in size either at the start of the season or during the season because of teams withdrawing, due to not enough players or financial problems.
+The Premier Division and Division One are "senior" divisions, while the rest of the divisions are "junior" divisions.
+There is a limit of sixteen teams for each division.
+Some divisions are reduced in size either at the start of the season or during the season because of teams withdrawing either for financial reasons or a lack of players..
 Their places for the next season are taken by teams elected from the feeder leagues.
 Teams play each other twice, home and away, in a double round-robin format.

 In Division One to Division Three, the top two clubs are promoted while the bottom two are relegated.
-In Division Four, the top two are promoted and the bottom 4 are relegated.
-In Division Five the top 2 are promoted from each regional division.
+In Division Four, the top two are promoted and the bottom four are relegated.
+In Division Five, the top two are promoted from each regional division.
 In the Premier Division, there is no automatic promotion as clubs need to meet the FA's ground grading guide for admission to the Eastern Senior League in order to do so.
 Only teams finishing in the top two of the Premier Division are eligible for promotion (the runners-up are eligible if the champions decide not to apply for promotion).
 The bottom two clubs are relegated to Division One.
 Clubs need to be elected from the feeder leagues below, in order for relegation to occur from the regional Division Fives, providing that there are no places in other divisions in the league to fill due to withdrawals.

 There are some interesting rules in the Anglian Combination.
 Unlike professional leagues, no team or goalkeeper is allowed to wear black or very dark shirts.
-This is because referees' kits in this division are all black compared to professional leagues in which referees wear different coloured kits where appropriate.
-Another rule of interest is that matches can be less than 90 minutes but no less than 70 minutes, although this rule only comes into play if the two team captains and referee agree prior to kick-off and it is common sense for the match to be shorter than 90 minutes.
-A typical reason that this rule comes into play is for evening kick-offs due to a lack of natural light if the ground of the home team does not have floodlights.
+This is because referees' kits in this division are all black, compared to professional leagues in which referees wear different coloured kits where appropriate.
+Another rule of interest is that matches can be less than 90 minutes (but no less than 70 minutes), although this rule only comes into play if the two team captains and referee agree prior to kick-off and it is deemed appropriate for the match to be shorter than 90 minutes.
+A typical reason that this rule comes into play is for evening kick-offs due to a lack of natural light if the home team's ground does not have floodlights.
 Similarly, half-time intervals can be less than 10–15 minutes with the consent of the referee.